 I’ve also used it when a new student arrived who had a reputation for being difficult.
 I’ve used it in the days leading up to breaks and field trips.
 And once I used it when a co-teacher was out for two weeks due to surgery (throwing the schedule into turmoil).

 Behavior Management Incentives

-Incentives can be anything that you choose – often students prefer FREE rewards over than candy or pencils.
+Incentives can be anything that you choose – often, students prefer FREE rewards over candy or pencils.

 Free rewards can include:

-This really isn’t a long-term classroom behavior management technique, but it has helped me gently teach procedures to my class.
-Finally, some rough patches due to minor behavior issues have been smoothed away.
+This strategy isn’t a long-term classroom behavior management technique, but it has helped me gently teach procedures to my class.
+In addition, this method has helped smooth over some rough patches due to minor behavior issues.

 I hope this simple trick works for you – Pin it now, so you don’t forget it!